The charm of the Borobudur Temple tourist attraction makes anyone amazed by it.

 But for those of you who have never come here, here is some information that you can use, namely:

 - Location Address Borobudur Temple is Jl.
 Badrawati, Borobudur, Kec.
-Borobudur, Magelang, Central Java.
+Borobudur, Magelang, Central of Java.

 - Access To get to this place, you can use the Transjogja bus line A to Jombor.
 After that, the journey can be continued by bus heading to Jombor – Borobudur.